Skip to main content

 DT2112 Speech Technology 7.5 credits

 The central part of the course concerns how speech can be used in human-computer interaction.
-Applications such as speaking and speech understanding computers and multimodal dialogue systems are presented.
-The course describes the basic concepts of human communication regarding speech, language and hearing.
-The use of digital signal analysis and statistical methods for analysis and classification of speech are also addressed, as are the evaluation, research and development of speech technology methods.
+Applications such as speaking and speech-understanding computers and multimodal dialogue systems are presented, such as applying machine learning techniques to train models for recognizing speech patterns and speaker characteristics.
+The course describes the basic human communication concepts regarding speech, language and hearing.
+The use of digital signal analysis and statistical methods for analysing and classifying speech are also addressed, as are the evaluation, research and development of speech technology methods.

 Choose semester and course offering to see current information and more about the course, such as course syllabus, study period, and application information.